Snowflake-Labs/schemachange/README.md

 # The modules folder for jinja macros and templates to be used across multiple scripts.
 modules-folder: null

-# The name of the snowflake account (e.g. xy12345.east-us-2.azure)
+# The name of the snowflake account (e.g. xy12345.east-us-2.azure).
+# You can also use the regionless format (e.g. myorgname-accountname)
+# for privatelink accounts, suffix the account value with privatelink (e.g. <account>.privatelink)
 snowflake-account: 'xy12345.east-us-2.azure'

 # The name of the snowflake user